ramonclaudio/gemma-ai-toolkit/README.md

 - **Flexible Configuration**: Allows users to tailor model settings, such as model selection and token generation limits, to their specific needs.

 ## Prerequisites

-- Python 3.6 or newer.
+- `Python 3.6` or newer.
 - Internet connection for downloading model weights and dependencies (only required for download not use).
-- An API key from Hugging Face (if accessing models not cached locally).
+- An API key from Hugging Face (if accessing models that are not cached locally).

 ## Dependencies
 The following Python packages are required: